rahuldey613/Microsoft--Undergraduate-Masters-Virtual-Internship-Platform/README.md

 # Microsoft--Undergraduate-Masters-Virtual-Internship-Platform
-all the work stuffs assignments provided by microsoft
+All the work stuffs assignments provided by microsoft

+- Dont't just copy paste to download the certificate
+- try to see for your self
+- good luck